-What We DO Accept
+What we DO Accept

 1. Conducted by a Licensed Professional